 If you're interested in a common signage program, where each business has a small perpendicular sign of a common size extending out from its front door, for instance, this is the time to implement that program.

 If you investigate the choices and feel that your community can't afford any of the options, look carefully at some plain wood garden benches, that can be backed up to the storefronts and bolted down.
 Also check into large pots or half barrels that can hold annuals.
-Something inexpensive such as petunias still will add color, motion, and vitality.
+Something inexpensive such as petunias or another flowering annual still will add color, motion, and vitality.

-If you can't afford to color your sidewalk, maybe three times a year you have a chalk painting contest and become famous for it.
+If you can't afford to color your sidewalk, maybe three times a year you sponsor a chalk painting contest and become famous for it.

 And keep in mind that I'd rather see a vital business district, where people are continuously going in and out of shops, with a plain old gray concrete sidewalk, than a dead business district with an artful streetscape.

-Because people are the very best ingredient for adding color, motion, unpredictability, and interest to your street!
+That's because people are the very best ingredient for adding color, movement, unpredictability, and interest to your street!

 In fact, we recommend a book about making your neighborhood memorable in general: The Great Neighborhood Book: A Do-It-Yourself Guide to Placemaking.